aws-samples/mlops-amazon-sagemaker/1-Built-In-Algorithm/README.md

     - **Lambda Pipeline Functions:** Lambda function code that will be used in a later step to build an end-to-end ML pipeline within CodePipeline

 * **[SageMaker Notebook Instance:](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html)** This notebook instance will be used as our lab environment after our initial setups required for setting up the lab/pipeline.
-We are utilizing a notebook instance instead fo a local environment to ensure a consistent lab environment.
+We are utilizing a notebook instance instead of a local environment to ensure a consistent lab environment.

 * **[SageMaker Notebook lifecycle configuration:](https://docs.aws.amazon.com/sagemaker/latest/dg/notebook-lifecycle-config.html)** Lifecycle configuration created to automatically clone this workshop repository including the notebook instance included for this workshop.